alphadigitronix/ADS-ARDUINO-PROJECTS/README.md

 ## 🧪 Simulation

-All projects are tested/simulated using Tinkercad where applicable.
+The projects are developed and simulated using Tinkercad where applicable.

 Each individual project repository contains its own: